 FOR FOOT PROBLEMS

-Biomechanical assessments, which take a comprehensive look at your lower limb function, can highlight numerous foot abnormalities, tissue damage, and structural problems.
+Biomechanical podiatry, which take a comprehensive look at your lower limb function, can highlight numerous foot abnormalities, tissue damage, and structural problems.
 So we can work out which treatment or intervention will help.
-A biomechanical analysis can diagnose suspected issues, such as:
+A biomechanical podiatrist can diagnose suspected issues, such as:

 - CONGENITAL DEFORMITIES